mminl-de/interscore/README.md

 An overlay for OBS Studio that displays scores and other info about streamed sports games.

 ## About
-This is a small suite of programs communicating with WebSockets.
-The OBS overlay is an HTML file launched via the Browser source.
+The OBS overlay is a single HTML file launched via the Browser source.
-The server is a terminal program controlled by character input, meant for admins.
+The file contents are controlled via the WebSocket protocol using a CLI server program, meant for admins.
 Another client uses Qt6 and is meant for the referees and the public display in the hall.
+The can change the HTML contents by using the server as the middleman.

-The user feeds the tournament metadata with a JSON file.
+Tournament metadata (competing teams, timer lengths, game plan) is fed using a JSON file.

 The overlay supports multiple "widgets" showing goals and the timer, teams participating in the tournament, currently playing teams and even red and yellow cards.